toniher/gogoapi/README.md

 # GOGOApi

-Express RESTFul interface for providing information about GO and Taxonomy
+Express RESTFul interface for providing information about GO and Taxonomy for supporting functional annotation efforts.

+## Installation

+### Software

+### Datasets

 ## Options

 * Check /api for examples

-## TODO
-* Move all MySQL queries to MySQL module
-* Move all Neo4j request queries to Neo4j module
-* Taxon queries:
-  * Give value depending of taxonomic rank
-* Update Neo4j library